wdmahbubur/tourism-or-delivery-website-server-side/README.md

 Website Live Preview: https://tourism-agency-6a87c.web.app/

-This a Travel agency website server.
-Use NodeJS and ExpressJS for develop this server.
-Use mongodb for Database store data.
-This server send and data from client side by API.
+It is a Travel agency website server.
+Used NodeJS and ExpressJS to develop this server.
+Used MongoDB for the database.
+This server sends and receives data from the client-side by API.

 ## Features
-- API 100% Response Time.
+- API 100% response time.
-- Fast and Robust.
+- Fast and robust.
 - use .env file to hide database credential.
-- this server is deployed in heroku.
+- This server is deployed in Heroku.
-- Use Cors policy.
+- Use cors policy.